Knowledge

 • It's a reliable way to test hypotheses and theories.

-• It's narrowly focused on the conclusion based on the premises.
+• High dependency on the premises.
 This means you might ignore patterns that come from more open-ended reasoning.

 • It doesn't generate new knowledge; it only applies existing rules and theories.